dltxio/idem-old/README.md

 ```

 ## Verify these claims
-These claims are then verified by a third party who returns an X-509 SSL certificate signed JSON object that can the be used again.
+These claims are then verified by a third party KYC vendors who return an X-509 SSL certificate signed JSON object that can the be used again.
 Each vendor has a different process

 Table of vendors